aroemers/sibiro/README.md

 ## Usage ([API](https://aroemers.github.io/sibiro/))

 Add `[functionalbytes/sibiro "0.1.4"]` to your dependencies and make sure you have Clojars as one of your repositories.
+This library requires Clojure(Script) 1.8 or higher.

 ### Defining routes